Artcs1/CSE518-HCI/README.md

 6. Interactive Masking
    ├─> User Prompt: "Do you want regular masking?"
    │   ├─> YES: Mask all sensitive fields
-   │   └─> NO: "Which fields do you want to mask?"
+   │   └─> If "YES" is not detected: "Which fields do you want to mask?"
    │       └─> User specifies fields by voice

 7. Apply Masking